LeKeb/Button-Game-73-client/README.md

 Requires android 8.0+

 To build the app:
- -Clone the repo
+ * Clone the repo
- -Open existing project in AndroidStudio
+ * Open existing project in AndroidStudio
- -Profit
+ * Profit